Orthostatic Hypotension – Diagnosis, Symptoms, and Treatment

 How Common is Orthostatic Hypotension?

 The prevalence is approximately 5%-20%.
 Up to 40% of patients have no identified cause of orthostatic hypotension despite undergoing a comprehensive medical evaluation.
-One study showed that about 27% of patients with orthostatic hypotension had primary autonomic failure, approximately 35% had secondary autonomic failure (e.g., diabetic, paraneoplastic), and 38% had no autonomic dysfunction.
+One study showed that about 27% of patients with orthostatic hypotension had a primary autonomic failure, approximately 35% had a secondary autonomic failure (e.g., diabetic, paraneoplastic), and 38% had no autonomic dysfunction.
 An estimated 20% of individuals age >65 have orthostatic hypotension.

 Signs and Symptoms